jsturtevant/docker-azure-fundamentals-workshop/labs/lab1/Hands-on-with-dockerfiles.md

     This step is equivalent to running ```docker build -t hellodocker .``` manually.
 The advantage of putting inside the compose file is that you now can track the image version name and everything is in one place.

-    Navigate to navigate to http://localhost:8080 to see your project.
+    Navigate to navigate to [http://localhost:8080](http://localhost:8080) to see your project.

 ## Wrap up
-To wrap up the command kill all the running containers and clean up.
+To wrap up, kill all the running containers and clean up.
 Note the ```docker system prune``` should only be used in environments where you want to throw away old containers.

 ```
 $ docker-compose -f docker-compose.build.yml down